bjorge/hyttahub/PERSISTENCE.md

 ```

 ### How it Works:
-- **Custom Builders**: If you provide `storageBuilder`, `authBuilder`, etc., the library will use your custom classes.
+- **Custom Builders**: Provide `storageBuilder` and `authBuilder` to use your custom implementation classes.
-- **Built-in Fallbacks**: If you omit the builders (as shown in the 'memory' and 'local' examples above), the library falls back to its internal `InMemoryHyttaHubStorage` and `HydratedHyttaHubStorage` defaults based on the `StorageEnum` type.
+- **Built-in Fallbacks**: If you omit the builders (as shown in the 'memory' and 'local' examples above), the library falls back to its internal `InMemoryHyttaHubStorage` and `HydratedHyttaHubStorage` defaults.
 - **Runtime Switching**: The `PlatformCubit` manages the active `implementationId`, allowing the user to switch providers through the `HyttaHubAppBarActions` picker.